Dogeek/cli/README.md

 * Included templating system (Mako)
 * Automatic setup for logging and state management
 * Public registry and publishing using asymmetric encryption for login in.
+* Easily implement plugins for the CLI, supporting features such as
+  * .cliignore => .gitignore/.dockerignore like file which prevents files from being packaged when publishing
+  * requirements.txt support

 ## Planned features